The Democracy Tech Entrepreneur Fellowship

-In the first phase, the fellows will attend bi-weekly collective master classes, where alongside traditional entrepreneurship classes, they will learn ways to integrate more democratic principles and process in their innovations and ventures.
-These lessons will be supplemented by bi-weekly mentor sessions, where the fellows will be matched with successful entrepreneurs from Denmark’s start-up ecosystem.
+The democracy tech entrepreneur fellowship is divided into two phases.
+In the first phase, the fellows attend bi-weekly collective masterclasses, where alongside traditional entrepreneurship classes, they learn ways to defend democracy and, also integrate more democratic principles and processes in their innovations and ventures.
+These lessons are supplemented by bi-weekly mentor sessions, where the fellows are matched with successful entrepreneurs from Denmark’s start-up and business ecosystem.

-In phase two, the fellows will be invited to Copenhagen, starting at the Copenhagen Democracy Summit, to build strong networks with policy makers and the start-up ecosystem in Denmark.
-Here they will meet with their mentors, pitch to investors, and visit a few selected partner hubs and companies.
-Winning fellows will be awarded at the closing event.
-Follow up sessions will be conducted post-Copenhagen visit and an alumni network will be established to support the fellows beyond the fellowship.
+In phase two, the fellows are invited to Copenhagen, starting at the Copenhagen Democracy Summit, to build strong networks with policy makers, democracy activists and the start-up ecosystem in Denmark.
+Here they meet with their mentors, pitch to investors, and visit a few selected partner hubs and companies.
+Winning fellows are awarded a prize at the closing event.
+Follow up sessions are conducted post-Copenhagen visit and an alumni network is established to support the fellows beyond the fellowship.

 - Applicants should have started a scalable business based on an innovation that meets our Democracy Tech criteria.
-See the FAQ section below.
+We set greater emphasis on this year's theme but not limited to that.
+If in doubt, please see the FAQ section below.

 - Applicants should demonstrate proficiency in the English language.

-- Applicants should be able to submit a 1 minute elevator pitch about them or their venture.
+- Applicants should submit a 1 minute elevator pitch about them or their democracy tech innovation/venture.

 - Applicants should be available for entirety of the fellowship.
 See the FAQ section for exact dates.

 - Applicants should come from one of the target countries: Ukraine, Georgia, Moldova, and Armenia,

 - Applicants should demonstrate commitment to democratic values.